- What’s in ORB Sleep Complex?

 We also love that ORB’s support team is hands-on even when it comes to answering customer queries posted in retailer sites like Amazon.

 It’s not explicitly stated as a guarantee, but there is one.
 ORB says that if you are not 100% satisfied with any of their products, you can return it within a 30-day window.
-You will receive a refund or opt for an exchange.
+You can receive a refund or opt for an exchange.

 Note that there are other caveats to the return policy apart from the time window: Returns must include all original packaging.
 A brief reason for the return must be provided.
 The refund does not cover shipping and handling.
 Also, the customer is responsible for charges incurred during return shipping.